-The fair value of our investment portfolio was \$24.337 billion and \$21.194 billion at year-end 2021 and 2020, respectively, as shown in the table below.
-The overall portfolio increased, reflecting an unrealized gain position and fair value increase.
-The fair value increased largely due to equity markets that rose during 2021.
-The unrealized gain position in our fixed-maturity investments decreased in 2021, primarily due to an increase in interest rates such as U.S. Treasury yields.
+The fair value of our investment portfolio was \$21.973 billion and \$24.337 billion at year-end 2022 and 2021, respectively, as shown in the table below.
+The overall portfolio decreased in fair value, due to a decrease in its unrealized gain position.
+The 2022 decreases reflected a general decline in equity markets and movement from a net unrealized gain position in our fixed-maturity investments to a net unrealized loss position, primarily due to an increase in interest rates, such as U.S. Treasury yields, and widening of corporate credit spreads.